Fashion Valley (shopping mall): Launch (1969)

 Since its opening, the mall has undergone several expansions and changes.

 1980s

-The first major renovation was in August 1981 added Nordstrom and Neiman Marcus, establishing Fashion Valley as the fashion leader in the valley.
+The first major renovation was in August 1981, adding Nordstrom and Neiman Marcus, establishing Fashion Valley as the fashion leader in the valley.
 The Joseph Magnin chain went out of business in 1984.

 1990s

 In 1991, Buffum's closed, and their location was reopened in 1992 by upscale specialty San Francisco department store I. Magnin.
 However, the upscale company eventually closed all stores in the mid-90s, and the Fashion Valley location was replaced by Saks Fifth Avenue in 1995.
-Robinson's became a Robinsons-May in 1993, while The Broadway was purchased by Macy's in 1996, rebranding it as a Macy's store with fashion departments only (chain's home and furniture departments are found at Westfield Mission Valley's location, formerly Bullock's).
+Robinson's became a Robinsons-May in 1993, while The Broadway was purchased by Macy's in 1996, rebranding it as a Macy's store with fashion departments only (the chain's home and furniture departments are found at Westfield Mission Valley's location, formerly Bullock's).